bakker4444/DojoAssignments/002_Python/0005_Adding_SQL_to_Flask/emailvalidationwithdb/README.md

-## Adding SQL to Flask / "Full Friends" Assignment
+## Adding SQL to Flask / "Email Validation with DB" Assignment

 ----